|

 had planned the robbery and had been assisted by Martha Tracey and the

 Alexander brothers.
-The next piece of
+The next piece of evidence

-Richard Brocas on the 6th of February.
+was the statement, taken on oath, when Sarah appeared before Sir Richard Brocas on the 6th of February.
 In this, she affirmed that she had planned

 the robbery but that she had remained on the stairs outside the old lady’s